Jaya-Aditya-Vignesh/Machine-Translation/README.md

-# Linguify - Language Translation App
+# LanguageBridge  - Language Translation App
-Linguify is a simple and intuitive language translation app built with Streamlit and LangChain.
+LanguageBridge  is a simple and intuitive language translation app built with Streamlit and LangChain.
 The app uses the Ollama model for real-time translation between various languages.

 ## Features
 - **Wide Language Support:** Translate between a wide range of languages, including English, Hindi, Spanish, Mandarin, Arabic, and more.